crjaensch/OmniMorph/README.md

 SELECT * FROM sales LIMIT 10
 ```

-When using `omo-wizard`, you can now directly run the suggested SQL query without having to copy and paste it, as shown in an example session below:
+You can directly run the suggested SQL query without having to copy and paste it, as shown in the example session below:

 ```
 ?
 Choose a command query